Ratheshprabakar/Ratheshprabakar/README.md

 Here are some cool information about myself:

-- 🔭 I’m currently doing the experiment on Javascript
+- 🔭 I’m currently doing the experiment on Java
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Java
+- 🔭 I’m currently working on Software Developer at OneBill Software Private Limited, Bangalore
 - 👯 I’m looking to collaborate on C, Python, Real time problems, Algorithms, Web Development
 - 💬 Ask me about C,Web Development, Python, Git
 - 📫 How to reach me: [Rathesh Prabakar](https://linkedin.com/in/Ratheshprabakar) (Linkedin)